 Fight the New Drug (FightTheNewDrug.org) is a grassroots, youth-oriented, non-religious, non-profit organization dedicated to raising awareness of the harmful effects of pornography.
 This youth-led movement focuses on the science and the demonstrable effects of pornography on the brain, relationships, and society.
 They offer a free program for youth struggling with pornography.
 Their global viral campaign attempts to build an army of young adults who will unite to decrease the demand for pornography.
 They invite you to help them spread the word to those around you.
 Sign up on their website to get involved, get educated, become a Fighter, and unite with others in the fight against pornography.

 Internet Filtering and Accountability Programs.
-See K9 Web Protection (free), Internet Filter and Parental Control Software Reviews (free), x3watch.com (free and paid versions), OpenDNS (free and paid versions), and Content Watch.
+See Internet Filter and Parental Control Software Reviews (free), x3watch.com (free and paid versions), OpenDNS (free and paid versions), and Content Watch.

-LDS Addiction Recovery Program (AddictionRecovery.lds.org) for alcohol, drugs, tobacco, coffee, tea, pornography, inappropriate sexual behavior, gambling, codependency, and eating disorders.
-The program is an LDS adaptation of traditional 12-step programs that have been used successfully for years.
-LDS Family Services runs these groups to assist individuals who desire freedom from addiction and a better life through gospel fellowship.
+LDS Addiction Recovery Program (AddictionRecovery.ChurchofJesusChrist.org) for alcohol, drugs, tobacco, coffee, tea, pornography, inappropriate sexual behavior, gambling, codependency, and eating disorders.
+The program is a Latter-day Saint adaptation of traditional 12-step programs that have been used successfully for years.
+Family Services runs these groups to assist individuals who desire freedom from addiction and a better life through gospel fellowship.

 National Coalition for the Protection of Children and Families (nationalcoalition.org) is a nonprofit organization dedicated to defending biblical truth about sexuality.
 Their website has information about avoiding pornography and protecting children from it, as well as links to other organizations.